ahan-halder/rolloutguardian/README.md

   works today) — but nobody has populated those output variables with cross-module resilience context.

-BlastGate is the connective tissue across four already-shipped capabilities, not a request for a fifth one.
+RolloutGuardian is the connective tissue across four already-shipped capabilities, not a request for a fifth one.

 ---